dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/index.md

 Are you ready to start the Bug hunting journey and ready to learn how to improve and empower the Developers Productivity?

+!!! tip "What will we do"
+    In this tutorial we will learn how easy it is to live debug an application in a Kubernetes Cluster.

 <div class="grid cards" markdown>
 - [Yes! let's begin :octicons-arrow-right-24:](getting-started.md)
 </div>